Documentation is an essential aspect of any organization’s operations.

 Source: CNET on YouTube

-Although that’s an extreme example of what can happen when you don’t have good access and permission controls established, it’s certainly a good cautionary tale.
+Even though that’s an extreme scenario of what can happen when solid access and permission controls aren’t in place, it’s still a useful cautionary tale.

 A documentation tool with easy version control, role-based access controls, and permissions can spare you from a lot of potential pitfalls in working with your team.